Young Professional

 I gave biometrics in the Working Holiday process; do I need to give them again?

-Good news.
-Biometrics are valid for 10 years and can be used for all future temporary resident applications.
+Great news!
+Biometrics are valid for up to 10 years and can be used for all future temporary resident applications.

 Can I re-use my police certificates I provided in the Working Holiday application??